 - We are active managers and underlying investments are closely monitored in respect of their financial and ethical performance

 - Ethics are always on the agendas of the CFB Council and Epworth Board whose tasks are to hold the executive management and staff to account for their investment oversight

-- The Joint Advisory Committee on the Ethics of Investment (JACEI) provides advice to the CFB and Epworth.
+- The Joint Advisory Committee on the Ethics of Investment (JACEI) has been established to provide advice to the CFB and Epworth.
 Through its regular meetings, it scrutinises our investment portfolios from an ethical perspective as well as our regular corporate governance activity

 - Engagement and oversight is normally prioritised according to the material risks (financial and non-financial) attendant on the underlying investments.
 Where we assess there are material concerns, these will be discussed with the relevant company

-"Institutional investors should establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value"
+"Institutional investors should establish clear guidelines on when and how they will escalate their Stewardship activities."

 - We have adopted clear practices and processes for the escalation of engagement oversight, depending on the nature of the issue

 - As responsible investors we seek to meet and engage with company management in an open and constructive manner in order to understand the issues and raise our concerns

 - Escalation would normally occur if a request goes unanswered or is inadequately addressed.
 An internal mechanism has been adopted for escalating engagement in the event of a company’s unwillingness to respond or engage

 - Typically we engage with companies via written communication, allowing approximately 30 days for a response; after which a written reminder will be sent